gabedonnan/Blendiforce-SVA/functional-test-data.md

 Deforms still with support but not as considerably

+## Model of light concrete L beam with steel support and small supporting force at beam end

+Material M = Light Concrete

+Support Material M2 = Steel (Running through the internal section of the beam)

+Material Mass m = 10kg

+Spring Constant K = 1e30 N/m

+Vertical force = 5N (Seems unreasonable but constant force application even when this small can help negate gravity's effect substantially for an object with such low mass)

+Deforms far less, the additional force helps stabilise

 ## Model of steel L beam for reference

 ![Model and it's displacement under uniform gravitational load](https://cdn.discordapp.com/attachments/553961513686269975/1090648027565412412/image.png)